Love’s Labour’s Lost

 Assistant Stage Manager

 Helen trained at the Royal Central School of Speech and Drama.
-Theatre includes This is Not a Happy Room (King’s Head Theatre), The Lonely Londoners (Kiln Theatre), The Forsyte Saga (Park Theatre), The Barber of Seville (Waterperry Opera Festival), Into The Woods (Royal Academy of Music), Succession Theme is My Ringtone (Rose Theatre), Peter Pan (Rose Theatre), A Single Man (Park Theatre), Follies, Beauty and the Beast, Curtains (Royal Central School of Speech and Drama).
+Theatre includes This is Not a Happy Room (King’s Head Theatre), The Lonely Londoners (Kiln Theatre), The Forsyte Saga (Park Theatre), The Barber of Seville (Waterperry Opera Festival), Into The Woods (Royal Academy of Music), Succession Theme is My Ringtone (Rose Theatre), Peter Pan (Rose Theatre), A Single Man (Park Theatre), Follies, Beauty and the Beast, Curtains (Royal Central School of Speech and Drama), and last year’s The Taming of the Shrew.

 Camilla Dilshat